 Bankruptcy claims do more than simply determine the amount of money a creditor is owed or can receive as a distribution.
-Claims also can generate clout, and clout enables a creditor to sit on a creditor committee, have more leverage in negotiations, and claim a higher-priority right to payment – that is, to skip ahead in the bankruptcy claims’ distribution line.
+Claims also can generate clout.
+Clout enables a creditor to sit on a creditor committee, have more leverage in negotiations, and claim a higher-priority right to payment – that is, to skip ahead in the bankruptcy claims’ distribution line.

-Now that we know claims are important and that the larger the claim, the more invested in participating in the process the creditor should be, what exactly are claims, and how do you, the creditor, get a big one?
+Now we know bankruptcy claims are important and that the larger the claim, the more invested in participating in the process the creditor should be.
+But what exactly are bankruptcy claims, and how do you, the creditor, get a big one?

 At the beginning of its bankruptcy case, the debtor makes an attempt to list the amounts and priorities of all claims against it.
 The debtor is required to file with the court schedules of assets and liabilities, including the following schedules: